binguimath/binguimath.github.io/Pages/Classical.md

 [pdf](https://binguimath.github.io/Pages/Classical/1913%20F.Riesz_Linear%20systems%20of%20equations%20with%20infinitely%20many%20unknowns_GPT.pdf)

-> Hilbert's spectral theorem was reinterpreted using functional calculus, and hence was broght closer to its modern form.
-This monograph (especially Ch.
-4 and 5) is in my opinion the most important piece of literature on spectral theory in Hilbert spaces, if not the most important one in functional analysis.
+> Hilbert's spectral theorem was reinterpreted (in Ch.
+4 and 5) using functional calculus and extensions of positive linear functionals, thereby bringing it closer to its modern form.
+This monograph is in my opinion the most important work in the literature on spectral theory in Hilbert spaces, and perhaps even the most important work in functional analysis.
+No amount of praise for this work would be excessive.

 - 1929 von Neumann.
 Allgemeine Eigenwerttheorie Hermitescher Funktionaloperatoren.
 (General Eigenvalue Theory of Hermitian Functional Operators.) [tex](https://binguimath.github.io/Pages/Classical/1929%20von%20Neumann_General%20eigenvalue%20theory%20of%20Hermitian%20functional%20operators_GPT.zip)
 [pdf](https://binguimath.github.io/Pages/Classical/1929%20von%20Neumann_General%20eigenvalue%20theory%20of%20Hermitian%20functional%20operators_GPT.pdf)